Liberty, Justice, and a Good Time For All

 The Murrells Inlet Boat Parade is gearing up to celebrate their 36th year in Murrells Inlet this July 4.

-“A group of us started the Boat Parade in 1983 as a way to celebrate the 4th of July,” says Lee Hewitt.
+“A group of us began the Boat Parade in 1983 as a way to celebrate the 4th of July,” Lee Hewitt shares.
 “Other communities had events and ways of celebrating, and we wanted to have something for our community too.”

 Many years ago, Lee and his friends, including his mother Adele Hewitt, Bob Hendrick, Norma Coote, Sara Brown, Rose Cook, and Francis and Earl Atkinson, all lived on the creek in Murrells Inlet.

 “At the time, there was a Mexican restaurant on the bypass called Rosa Lindas, and we met over margaritas and chips and salsa one night and came up with the idea,” he says.
 “That first year, we had about five or six boats in the parade.”

 Within two to three years of starting it, the parade started to get bigger until it outgrew the group.
 At that point, they collectively turned it over to the Murrells Inlet Jaycees— a youth civic organization— to organize it, handle the logistics, and use it as a fundraising event to support their community projects.

 Lee and his friends made and sold T-shirts that read ‘Murrells Inlet Boat Parade’ and came up with an accompanying logo and a theme that changes each year.
 It’s a tradition that is still carried on to this day.